wavemechanics/tsg/README.md

 * enable interrupt handling and integrate with PPS API
 * maybe implement read to generate an NMEA stream

-** How to build and load
+## How to build and load

 Directory layout:

     tsg/	driver sources

     tsgctl/	control program sources

-Each source directory has its own Makefile, so you can just change to each directory and run make.
+Each source directory has its own `Makefile`, so you can just change to each directory and run `make`.

 To load the driver: